ANIMAL-THERAPY

 And now finally, modern scientific research supports these important findings.

-Since I’ve just started rebuilding this “ANIMAL-THERAPY” webpage from scratch, I’ll be adding many new elements about this fun and fascinating subject.
+Since I’ve just started rebuilding this “ANIMAL-THERAPY” webpage from scratch using WordPress, I’ll be adding many new articles and media about this fun and fascinating subject.
 So, keep returning from time to time to see more photos & videos of our 100’s of personal animals friends – wild, exotic, and domestic (past, present, future).
 In addition, I’ll be including new links to amazing discoveries about the depth and breadth of animal emotions, intelligence, and capacity for healing human hearts that have been hurt by other humans.

 (see my PDF Recommended Resources, on the Resources webpage for a section on animal-related books, etc.)